 - User Name: The SYSDBA user name for the origin database that the installer detects and defaults.
-You can change the name or accept the default. - Password: The password for the SYSDBA user.
+You can change the name or accept the default. - Password: The password for the SYSDBA user. - NT User's Password: The password of the Windows NT user who invoked the installation process.
+The user must be a member of the Administrators and ORA\DBA groups.

-14. Enter the hostname, port number, and SID of the origin database where you will install the Oracle9iAS Wireless, and click Next.
+6. Enter the hostname, port number, and SID of the origin database where you will install the Oracle9iAS Wireless, and click Next.
 If you are upgrading from Oracle9i Application Server, version 1.0.2.1, then an "Upgrade Installation Detected" screen will appear.
 Review the content on the screen and click Next or Exit accordingly.
 If you click Next, then the installation will continue and the following screen will appear.

-Note: Do not enter Oracle9iAS Database Cache hostname, port number, and SID in this screen.
+Note: Do not enter an Oracle9iAS Database Cache hostname, port number, or SID in this screen.

-Figure 6-14 Wireless Edition Repository Information Screen
+Figure 6-16 Wireless Edition Repository Information Screen